 Experience the Alaskan Wilderness on a Go Hike Alaska summer hiking tour!
 Choose from any one of 3 treks through Chugach State Park: a ridgeline Alpine Classic Trek with 360-degree views of glaciated valleys, a moderate Summer Valley & Forest trek that follows the Eagle River up to Barbara Falls, and a Flora & Fauna Nature Walk that's great for families.

-Summer Valley & Forest Hike: Suitable for ages 8+ Alpine Classic Trek: Suitable for ages 10+ Flora & Fauna Nature Walk: Suitable for ages 4+Are there any physical/health/etc. restrictions on these tours?
+Summer Valley & Forest Hike: Suitable for ages 8+ Alpine Classic Trek: Suitable for ages 10+ Flora & Fauna Nature Walk: Suitable for ages 4+

 They have a strict no pet policy.
 Service animals are welcome, however be aware that the trail you booked might be too hard for him/her.